Click to enlarge

-After the end of the Napoleonic Wars, there was a steady decline in debt to GDP as the Victorian and Edwardian period prioritised thrift and trying to balance the budget.
+After the end of the Napoleonic Wars, there was a steady decline in debt to GDP as the Victorian and Edwardian periods prioritised thrift and trying to balance the budget.
 By 1914, the national debt had fallen to 30% of GDP.

 First World War

 The First World War vastly increased the size of government spending and borrowing increased significantly.
-The First World War also saw double-digit inflation, which helps to reduce debt to GDP ratio.
+The First World War also saw double-digit inflation, which usually helps to reduce the debt to GDP ratio.
 The national debt increased from £650 million in 1914 to £7.4 billion in 1919.
 There was a major campaign by the government to sell war bonds.
 These bonds had up to 100-year terms, and the last war bonds were not paid off until 2015.
 The government also borrowed from the United States.

 During the 1920s, the government tried hard to balance the budget and pursued fiscal austerity.
 However, combined with high-interest rates and an overvalued exchange rate (the UK was in Gold standard at pre-war level), it caused a prolonged period of economic stagnation and deflation.
 Despite a primary budget surplus, debt to GDP increased in the early 1920s before economic recovery in the late 1930s, caused a fall.

 Second World War